emahuni/em-async-events/README.md

     stopHere:            false, // stop invoking other callbacks when we hit this listener
     expire:              0,     // stop listening for the event after this much time (ms)
     expiryCallback:      undefined, // call this callback when we stop listening through expire time.
+    race: false,              // does race checking for the provided listeners and will discard the other listeners for the first one that gets invoked in the group of listeners.
+This only work when listeners are registered with array notation and for "once" listeners only.
+    predicate:             undefined, // function used to check if the payload is what we want before firing the actual callback.
+Function should return boolean true to proceed firing the callback(s) or false, continue listening and just ignore the event for that listener.
     catchUp:             100, // catup time (ms) to consider events that occured earlier; false to disable
     once:                false, // only listen for this event once
     isLocallyExclusive:  false, // make this the only listener for this event in local scope (eg: Vue component)